mt-server-tools/manage/README.md

 Build your own mod spec, and make a pull request to be included!

 * text-based repo database files
-* currently requires mod to have a Git URL - soon to be updated to also accept ZIP files
+* currently requires mod to have a Git URL (github, gitlab, bitbucket...)

 ## To Do

 * manage `world.mt` file
+* Make mod sets also accept ZIP file URLs
 * Annotated guide for mod tweaking
 	* change freequency of mob spawns
 	* change tree felling behaviour